ciebarbarie/ciebarbarie/content/shows/grote-mensen.en.md

 **An absurd tragic horror comedy about the ups and downs of adult lives when children are briefly out of the way.**<br>

-Adults work.<br>
+Grown-ups work.<br>
 And children play.
 Or they go to school.
 Or they sleep.<br>
-And when they sleep, adults have to continue working.
+And when they sleep, grown-ups have to continue working.
 In the living room.
 On their computers.
 Once they’ve cleaned up the kitchen.<br>

-Yet what do adults really do?
-When the children are at school, what do adults do all day long?
+Yet what do grown-ups really do?
+When the children are at school, what do they do all day long?
 Do they put the world to rights?
 Do they have a nap?
 Or do they mess things up?
-Do those adults really have everything under control?
+Do those grown-ups really have everything under control?
 Do they really clear up the mess all the time which others have left behind?
 Or is it up to the children to clear up everything later?

 Who really cleans up whose junk?